 Gov. Newsom said in his January Higher Education draft that he proposed to increase the budget because of the importance CSU graduates have on the California workforce and pointed out that more than half of the state’s nurses and teachers graduated from a CSU.

 The CSU system plans to increase student enrollment by more than 8,000 for 2019-20 with the released budget, White said.
-The highly impacted CSU campuses traditionally have forced schools to turn away tens of thousands of qualified students due to lack of resources and room.
+The highly impacted CSU campuses traditionally have forced schools to turn away tens of thousands of qualified students due to a lack of resources and room.

 “More Californians will be admitted, more will graduate,” White said.
 “They will become the energy that keeps the California dream flourishing.”